HOME Blog This Week at Angama #292

 Above: The wise eye of an aged elephant

 The Mara has received some much-needed rain, both up on the escarpment and down in the Triangle.
-Lightning and thunder can be seen and heard across the savanna and we are all happy to see that the local dam is filling with vital water.
+Lightning and thunder can be seen and heard across the savannah and we are all happy to see that the local dam is filling with vital water.
 But almost every morning the rain clears and the sun comes up bright, which is great for guests and guides alike as animals tend to be more active after it rains.
 Elephants have been heard and seen travelling up the escarpment — on one occasion we even had them greeting us near the gate on our sunrise drive.

 F 3.2, 1/125, ISO 200, 37mm | Andrew Andrawes